About the Program

 Bachelor of Arts in Theatre

 The bachelor of arts in theatre is a generalist degree that allows you to explore a wider range of studies in performance, production, and design.
 If you'd like to double major, this degree path is a great fit with the Art, Communication, or Dance programs, or a program within the School of Education or Bill and Vieve Gore School of Business.
-The bachelor of fine arts degree does not require an audition to enter the degree track, you only need to declare the major.
+The bachelor of arts degree does not require an audition to enter the degree track, you only need to declare the major.

 The bachelor of arts degree does not have emphases.
 Instead, you choose some of your elective courses based on your interests.
 Students planning on auditioning to transition into the bachelor of fine arts degree track can focus on elective courses that coincide with the bachelor of fine arts emphasis they plan on auditioning/interviewing to pursue.